-- Manual—Dell EMC VxRail Appliance – API User Guide is a reference manual for VxRail API.
+- (Updated!)
+Manual—Dell EMC VxRail Appliance – API User Guide is an official reference manual for VxRail API in PDF format.
 It provides a detailed description of each available API function, support information for specific VxRail HCI System Software versions, request parameters and possible response codes, successful call response data models, and example values returned.
 Dell Technologies Support portal access is required.

 Note: You must sign in to the Dell Technologies Support portal to access this link successfully.